PURCHASING

 YOURSELF FROM FRAUD

-Limit your liability in the event of fraudulent use of calling cards by
+Limit your liability in the event of fraudulent use of calling cards by taking

-taking advantage of your long distance provider's toll fraud insurance.
+advantage of your long distance provider's toll fraud insurance.

-Calling card thieves make it a practice to overhear you if you speak your
+Calling card thieves make it a practice to overhear you if you speak your calling

-number, or even translate the touch-tone signals they can hear you dialing.
+translate the touch-tone signals they can hear you dialing.

 Link to us!

-If you have found this article to be useful, and would you
+If you have found this article to be useful, and would you like to

-like to link to it from your site, please e-mail
+link to it from your site, please e-mail

-us, or get more information here and we'd
+us, or get more information

-be happy to oblige.
+here and we'd be happy to oblige.

 |